Engee documentation

 Gearing efficiency

-• `No meshing losses - suitable for HIL simulation'.
+• No meshing losses - suitable for HIL simulation.

 Viscous friction force

-Simulation in hardware loop
+Simulation in a hardware loop

-Assumptions and constraints
+Assumptions and limitations

 • The inertia of the gears is negligible.